0xz00n/tridiumbrute/README.md

 # tridiumbrute
 Brute force tool for Tridium Niagara login pages.
+It _should_ work, though I haven't successfully logged into one to verify.